jsquires0/EN605.617/module4/README.md

 Timing results are printed to the console.
 The host -> device transfer is timed, though there's no particular reason to choose this over device -> host.
-Both show the same result: pinned memory is 1.5-2x faster.
+Both show the same result: pinned memory is around 2x faster for large transfers